hanson-hschang/Learning_Linear_Quadratic_Systems/README.md

 python sim_plot_result.py
 ```

-### Compared Plots with dual-EnKF
+### Comparison Plots of dual-EnKF with others
-One may found the results of dual-EnKF results from [here](https://drive.google.com/drive/folders/1tWFHcO6EF1lOcfO2MgSbyHYb9_Iy6xfT?usp=sharing).
+One may found the results of dual-EnKF algorithm from [here](https://drive.google.com/drive/folders/1tWFHcO6EF1lOcfO2MgSbyHYb9_Iy6xfT?usp=sharing).
 Please download the folder and place it directly under the main directory.
 Once its done, use the following command to plot the result.
 ```
 python neurips_data_plot.py
 ```